 Okay, Mackinac Island isn’t a specific beach, but, being an island, you can explore the rocky beaches around the entire coast of this 3.8-square-mile island.
 Foliage season is breathtaking and ideal for bicycling (especially since cars aren’t allowed).
 More than 80 percent of the island is part of Mackinac Island State Park, home to historical landmarks, hiking, and biking trails.

 But for those that can weather winter, it’s a whole different scene.
 Wintertime in Mackinac brings an even slower pace (if that’s possible) that’s made for relaxing.
-The entire island is a national historic landmark with only about 500 permanent residents.
-But these hearty residents host activities including a Christmas Bazaar, winter festival, and chili cook-off.
+The entire island is a national historic landmark with only about 500 to 600 permanent residents.
+But these hearty residents host activities including a Christmas Bazaar, tree lighting, and a Twilight Turtle Trek.
 Most residents cross-country ski or snowshoe downtown to staples like Doud’s, the country’s oldest family-owned grocery store.

 Cove Beach, New Jersey